jianhanlim/ipr-imagecaptioning/README.md

 #### Published at Pattern Recognition, Elsevier

+Released on August 2021

-Released on 26 September 2022
+Updated on 04 October 2022

 ## Updates
 1. Fix bugs